 - The Teacher's Guide includes information on visiting the Top of the Rock and has helpful information about Rockefeller Center for all sorts of visitors

 - Entrance: 50th Street between 5th and 6th Avenues

 Visit the website for the most up-to-date admissions information, hours, and special events

 - Nearest Subways: B, D, F to Rockefeller Center/47-50th St. Station

-- There is also a Rock MoMA pass, that covers admission to both the Top of the Rock and the Museum of Modern Art (available at the Top of the Rock box office).
+If you're interested in exploring Rockefeller Center more thoroughly, you can take the Rockefeller Center Tour.
+There is also a Rock MoMA pass, that covers admission to both the Top of the Rock and the Museum of Modern Art (available at the Top of the Rock box office).